Updated: Oct 11, 2022

 Jay: I noticed in the documentary that you were praised for going into the studio, not writing anything down, and just laying down vocals as it was very natural.
 How did working on the album help improve that?

 P: It made me tap into deeper emotions.
-It improved my skill level confidence.
+It improved my skill level and confidence.
 It's about leaning into who you are to build up more confidence in your experiences.

 KB: To further speak about PRIME, his music represents the full spectrum of relationships as a whole.
 It explains the different perspectives and it's something that is legitimately for everyone as he doesn't pick a side in the situations of a relationship.
 His music verbally illustrates those various matters.
 In the project, he has a female artist that gives the woman's perspective.

 When I lost my father on January 1st, I was finding some relation to love and disappointment in love.
-I felt disappointed in my relationship with my father and listening to PRIME's music helped me draw the connections of where things are now and where things aren't.
+I felt disappointed in my relationship with my father and listening to PRIME's music helped me draw the connections between where things are now and where things aren't.
 That's the power of his music.
 Not only it's about the streets, it includes that double entendre of how relationships go and it's painted vividly with his incredible wordplay.

 Jay: I have a series of poems called Ordinary Love Shit.
 On almost every installment, I start out each installment with a phrase: “Ordinary Love Shit.
 It involves affection, connection, trust, a bit of lust, robust pride, the will to not hide after an argument.”
 How would that quote correlate to the project Girls & Drugs?